AdobeDocs/experience-manager-screens.en/help/user-guide/support-considerations.md

 ## Summary of Key Considerations Involved in Day 2 Support {#summary-of-key-considerations-involved-in-day-support}

-Following are some key considerations for Day 2 Support:
+The following are some key considerations for Day 2 Support:

-* To ensure alignment and smooth transition from implementation to operational support, the AEM Implementor works with the Audio-Video Integrator to ensure that the appropriate support scripts are defined as part of the Day 2 Support plan.
+* To ensure alignment and smooth transition from implementation to operational support, the AEM Implementor works with the Audio-Video Integrator.
+Together, they ensure that the appropriate support scripts are defined as part of the Day 2 Support plan.
 * Requirements such as remote device management, Help Desk availability and on-site technician support are practically a given at this stage of the Digital Signage industry's evolution.
 Beyond this baseline need, Audio-Video Integrators should also explore cost variables between pro-active vs. reactive monitoring and support models.
 * Requirements such as remote device management, Help Desk availability and on-site technician support are practically a given at this stage of the Digital Signage industry's evolution.
 Beyond this baseline need, Audio-Video Integrators should also explore cost variables between pro-active vs. reactive monitoring and support models.
 * To prepare for long-term success, it is paramount to establish a Day 2 Support Level Agreement (also called an 'S.L.A.') in partnership with the Audio-Video Integrator.
 SLAs detail post-deployment support services and help to set client expectations.
 * A key resource used in the successful management of multiple networks is the Knowledge Base.
 SharePoint is a popular platform for this type of resource.
 The Knowledge Base includes pre-scripted Q&A for NOC agents to follow, ensuring inbound issue resolution requests are handled in a consistent manner.
-Knowledge Bases typically include reference materials for system configurations and site locations including cut-sheets for hardware and reference materials for systems software.
+Knowledge Bases typically include reference materials for system configurations and site locations.
+The Knowledge Base can sometime include cut-sheets for hardware and reference materials for systems software.
 * Monitoring and management capabilities are largely dependent on Media Player Operating Systems and screen capabilities.
 Windows Operating Systems offer the greatest level of detail.
 For deployments running on Android&trade; or iOS devices, Mobile Device Management (also known as MDM) is employed.
 * Some screen manufacturers offer the ability to monitor screens independent of Media Players, while others require an external device.
-* Audio-Video Integrators use a mix of technologies, so solutions remain flexible to best address the end-client's needs.
+* Audio-Video Integrators use a mix of technologies, ensuring that solutions remain flexible for best addressing the end-client's needs.

 ## Part 5: Video Tutorial on Support Considerations {#part-video-tutorial-on-support-considerations}